 - Set up “learnlists” via your learning management system to provide helpful resources and steer employees through the process of adapting to the new reality without their former colleagues.

 Redundancies leave a vacuum behind.
 To support your remaining team after the redundancies have finished:

 - You’ll need teams and managers to work collaboratively to redefine roles and identify tasks that will now need to be done by someone else.

 - As well as overhauling your general business plan for the year, you’ll also need to revise your OKRs and other performance metrics to make sure that the changes in your organisational goals are reflected at the individual level.

-- Revisiting your learning strategy is a key part of the adjustment process.
+- Revisiting your learning and development strategy is a key part of the adjustment process.
 Make sure that you’ve updated your learning pathways for each remaining employee to reflect any changes to their roles.

 "Tying learning to performance is key for re-establishing alignment between the individual and the organisation and making it clear to each employee that they have a role to play [as you rebuild the company, together]."2